hyphanet/website/content/pages/download.md

 https://github.com/freenet/debian), but haven't gotten it stable or made official ones for other distributions.
 If you are a developer and would like to join us and help it would be much appreciated!

-If this doesn't work on a headless server, try
-"java -jar new_installer_offline.jar -console;", and follow the prompts to tell it where to install Freenet etc.

 ## Release Mirror